Amazon Explorer FAQ

 Most hotels have a luggage store (left luggage) for their guests at no additional charge.

 In our itineraries everything is included.
-We suggest that you carry up to S/ 200 Soles (around US$ 70) in 10 and 20 Soles bills to buy some drinks, crafts or for tips.
-All this is optional.
+On expeditions to the PACAYA SAMIRIA NATIONAL RESERVE, we suggest that you carry up to S /350 Soles (around US$ 100) in 10 and 20 Soles bills to buy some drinks, crafts or tips for the team.
+All of this is optional.

 It will depend on your satisfaction with the service received.
 Tips are regularly between S/ 50 to 100 Soles (around US$ 16 to 30), but the amount depends solely on you.